 |Chapter chronology (All)|

-The army has just returned to the Crossroads Inn when a messenger arrives with word of Ser Jaime Lannister’s capture and the defeat of his army at Riverrun.
+The army has just returned to the inn at the crossroads when a messenger arrives with word of Ser Jaime Lannister’s capture and the defeat of his army at Riverrun.
 Lord Tywin is upset that the Starks have his son.
 The news makes Tyrion think back on their grueling countermarch.
 After realizing that Robb Stark had split his forces, Lord Tywin set a grueling pace back toward the Trident in an attempt to reach Riverrun before the Starks.
 They left the bodies of the weak and the wounded in their wake every day and it was all for nothing; Robb Stark has beaten them there by many days.

 Ser Harys Swyft bemoans Jaime’s decision to split his army into three camps, but Ser Kevan Lannister explains calmly that Riverrun’s position at the fork of the Tumblestone and the Red Fork forces any besieger to do just that, placing one army north of the Tumblestone, one south of the Red Fork, and one between the two rivers to the west.